MatthewChudleigh/SimpleServiceManager/README.md

-# SSM: Simple Service Manager : Run any Windows application as a Service an NSSM alternative
+# SSM: Simple Service Manager

+> Run any Windows application as a Service, an NSSM alternative

 ## Features:

-* .NET 8 alternative of `NSSM` (the Non-Sucking Service Manager), `srvany` and other service helper programs.
+* .NET 9 alternative of `NSSM` (the Non-Sucking Service Manager), `srvany` and other service helper programs.
 * Automatically handles failure of the application running as a service.
 * Continuously monitors the Windows application status.
 * If says it's running, it really is.
 * Service automatically stops if the launched application exits.
 * Service Logs all errors in log files to help troubleshoot the issues.

 ## Added new features in v1.1.0

 - **Additional parameters**   "AppParams".